 Why March Is the Best Kept Secret for Visiting Capitol Reef https://redriverranch.com/2026/03/01/why-march-is-the-best-kept-secret-for-visiting-capitol-reef/ Sun, 01 Mar 2026 19:17:05 +0000 https://redriverranch.com/?p=7560 The Best Kept Secret in Southern Utah

-Most people think about Utah’s national parks in summer — and there’s a reason for that.
-The long days, warm temps, and school breaks make June and July the obvious choice.
-But here at The Lodge at Red River Ranch, we’ve always believed the best kept secret in Southern Utah isn’t a trail or a slot canyon.
+Most people think about Utah’s national parks in summer — and honestly, there’s a reason for that.
+Long days, warm temps, school breaks.
+June and July make obvious sense.
+But we’ve always believed the best kept secret in Southern Utah isn’t a trail or a slot canyon.
 It’s a month.
 And that month is March.

 March is the sweet spot.
-The summer crowds haven’t arrived yet.
+The summer crowds haven’t shown up yet.
 The park is quiet.
-The light is extraordinary — long golden hours of soft desert sun that photographers dream about.
-And the desert itself is in the middle of waking up, which makes for some of the most dynamic scenery Capitol Reef has to offer all year.
+The light is extraordinary — those long golden hours of soft desert sun that make photographers very happy.
+And the desert is right in the middle of waking up, which means some of the most dynamic scenery Capitol Reef has to offer all year.

 Sweeping canyon view at Capitol Reef National Park in early spring